DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 **Subsystem Collaboration**

-The React Frontend communicates with the Spring Boot Backend through RESTful HTTP requests routed via the Docker internal networking.
+The Vue.js Frontend communicates with the Spring Boot Backend through RESTful HTTP requests routed via the Docker internal networking.
 The Spring Boot Backend retrieves product- and submodel-related information by querying the BaSyx Environment API, which internally connects to a MongoDB database.
 Traefik dynamically routes traffic based on container labels, ensuring request isolation and secure HTTPS access.